lalitm1004/lm04-blog/src/content/blog/002-oxigrad-01.md

 }
 ```

 Nothing too complex, simply calculate the `result` and create a backward function which is then attached to the new node created by the operation.
-We access the previous node's will backpropagating using the `previous` field of the `ValueInternal` struct.
+We access the previous node's while backpropagating using the `previous` field of the `ValueInternal` struct.

 In backpropagation through an addition operation, each input node’s gradient is incremented by the gradient of the output (child node), since the derivative of addition with respect to each input is 1.